 Each segment starts and ends at either a bus accessible location to aid those who may choose to use transit, or drive and use transit to return to their vehicles at the end of each segment.

-This page will serve as the gateway to the table of quick links to the 4 segment maps at the top, and segment sub-pages, labeled A, B, C & D, describing all 4 segments in detail, are below [<— Presently the Segment description pages describe the 2017 route.
-And update to the 2019 route is in development].
+This page will serve as the gateway to the table of quick links to the 4 segment maps at the top, and segment sub-pages, labeled A, B, C & D, describing all 4 segments in detail, are below [<— Presently the Segment description pages describe the 2017 route in the 2017 section.
+An update to the 2019 route is in development].
 This page has segment stats, and finisher tables.
 Additionally, there is a Facebook photo album entitled, Long Beach Loop Summary, showing the overall Google route map, summary table, the GPS tracks of all 4 of the 2017 segment walks, and a finishers table.

 How to receive website credit for completing Segments: